Deployment with Crisis Response International

-Typical Day – Starts at 5:30 AM.
+Starts at 5:30 AM.
 Breakfast, devotions and worship and out the door to work sites at 9:00 AM.
-Expect to work hard, get dirty, love on for folks and of course have fun.
+Expect to work hard, get dirty, love on folks and of course have fun.
 Return to Basecamp at 5:00 PM, Dinner, worship, debrief and lights out at 10:00 PM.
-Sleeping is in a dorm style environment so bring earplugs and an eye mask and you may be instructed to bring a camp mat or airmatress.
+Sleeping is in a dorm style environment so bring earplugs and an eye mask and you may be instructed to bring a camp mat or air mattress.

-Domestic Deployments (within the continental USA) – Responders are responsible for their transportation to and from the deployment location.
+Responders are responsible for their transportation to and from the deployment location.
 Once at the deployment location, CRI will arrange for a place to sleep, eat and take showers.
 Typically the cost of this is covered by donations or provided by our host location or Responders pay a small “ground fee” to cover expenses that are not provided by our host.
-Specific details and expenses for each deployment will be posted per event.
+However, specific details and expenses for each deployment will be posted per event.